Alexander Lapshin: Lapshin's appeal to the ECHR

 At the beginning of 2018, Alexander Lapshin filed a lawsuit against Azerbaijan in the European Court of Human Rights (EHCR), in which he accused Azerbaijan of attempted murder, torture, illegal imprisonment.
-His lawyer is Karina Moskalenko, who also represents Alexey Navalny in a complaint against the Russian Federation.
-On December 15, 2018, the European Court notified Lapshin’s lawyers that he had begun communication with the Azerbaijani authorities, having decided that the evidence presented about the attempted murder in a Baku prison, the infliction of grievous bodily harm and torture was enough to initiate proceedings against Azerbaijan.
 On May 20, 2021, the European Court of Human Rights in Strasbourg ruled on the blogger's complaint against the Republic of Azerbaijan, finding the country's authorities responsible for the illegal arrest, torture and attempted murder against Lapshin.

-Resolution of the UN Human Rights Committee on the case of Lapshin
+UN Human Rights Committee on the case of Lapshin

-On September 7, 2022, the UN Human Rights Committee adopted a resolution recognizing the Belarusian authorities as guilty of the legal arrest and subsequent extradition to Azerbaijan of Alexander Lapshin.
-The resolution emphasizes that visiting Nagorno-Karabakh as a journalist cannot be considered a criminal offense, and also states that the extradition to Azerbaijan potentially threatened the journalist's life and should not have taken place.
+On 19 July 2022 the UN Human Rights Committee adopted a view recognizing the Belarusian authorities as guilty of the illegal arrest and subsequent extradition to Azerbaijan of Alexander Lapshin.
+The resolution emphasizes that visiting Nagorno-Karabakh as a journalist cannot be considered a criminal offense, and also states that the extradition to Azerbaijan potentially threatened the journalist's life and should not have taken.

-Visit to Saudi Arabia

-On February 2, 2020 Lapshin paid a visit to the Kingdom of Saudi Arabia to be the first Israeli citizen to visit the kingdom officially since 1948, when the state of Israel was created.
-The Interior Ministry of Israel announced on January 26, 2020 that it will now permit Israelis to visit Saudi Arabia, for the first time in Israel’s history.
-The new rules will allow travel to Saudi Arabia for the Islamic pilgrimages known as the Hajj and the Umrah, or for business trips of up to 90 days.